 4.)
-GRAPHIC MATCH,
+GRAPHIC MATCH, or MATCH CUT

 Above: A transition from the film 2001: A Space Odessy, by Stanley Kubrick.
 The bone thrown by the ape becomes the spaceship.
 Notice how close the cut is graphically.

 A cut between two shots that have similar compositions, but different subjects